 You should also be extra cautious when wading.
 Moving water is very powerful and there is always a risk of being swept away.
 Wear a snug belt to prevent your fishing waders from filling up with water.
 It is good practice to wade with your feet as close to the bottom as possible.

 While going out fishing, always keep your loved ones informed of your whereabouts just as a precaution.
 Always wear your inflatable life vest for fishing.
+Don’t forget to carry a suitable rain jacket or a rain suit if going fly fishing on a rainy day.

 Some beginners tend to go for the cheapest fly fishing equipment on the market because of budget constraints.
 I am certainly not for this.
 I urge you to get quality equipment that will serve you for a long time.
 Breaking your fly rod on the very first day of fishing will disappoint you, to the extent you may feel like quitting.
 Therefore, invest in quality equipment and accessories.

 It is my hope you enjoyed reading this Fly Fishing Tips & Techniques guide for beginners.
-You can use these most of these fly fishing tips & tricks to get started with fly fishing.
+You can use most of these fly fishing tips & tricks to get started with fly fishing.

 Here is a quick recap: